skarrea/slackmsg/README.md

 # Slack wrapper
-This is a simple python wrapper around curl to be able to sentd messages to slack using curl.
+This is a simple python command line interface that wraps the python slack SDK to be able to send slack messages from the command line.

 ## Requirements
 The guide is written for linux based systems.
 It can be adapted to other operating systems.